xtophs/charts/stable/spark/README.md

 This chart will do the following:

 * 1 x Spark Master with port 8080 exposed on an external LoadBalancer
-* 3 x Spark Workers with HorizontalPodAutoscaler to scale to max 10 pods when CPU hits 50% of 100m
+* 3 x Spark Workers with StatefulSets to scale to max 10 pods when CPU hits 50% of 100m
 * 1 x Zeppelin with port 8080 exposed on an external LoadBalancer
 * All using Kubernetes Deployments
+* Worker directory storage takes place on local SSD for each worker pod
+* Configurable mounted checkpoint directory for spark streaming-based applications

 ## Prerequisites